Learning topological states from randomized measurements using variational tensor network tomography: Discussion and outlook

 In settings where qubits are not logically encoded, our techniques are also experimentally amenable for physical qubits.
 Even as the degree of control over large quantum systems improves, single-qubit rotations will likely always remain preferable compared to many-qubit gates due to their orders-of-magnitude higher fidelity and short implementation times~\cite{evered2023high}.
 Therefore, the ability to accurately estimate a laboratory state from random measurements will remain attractive beyond the NISQ era.
 Our protocol can also be straightforwardly extended to random-Pauli measurements~\cite{huangPredictingManyProperties2020}.
 Moreover, this technique could be made even more attractive by incorporating adaptivity into our measurement protocol.
 Judiciously altering the measurement ensemble as more data is obtained allows for more efficient learning and thus reduces the sample complexity.
-To implement an adaptive learning scheme, one may incorporate ideas from Ref.~\cite{lange2022adaptive} into our learning technique in order to use fewer measurements to achieve the same infidelity.

-Finally, our work also lends itself to learning about experimental imperfections in state preparation.
+To implement an adaptive learning scheme, one may incorporate ideas from Ref.~\cite{lange2022adaptive} into our learning technique in order to use fewer measurements to achieve the same infidelity.\\ Finally, our work also lends itself to learning about experimental imperfections in state preparation.
 In this sense, our scheme goes beyond state verification: it learns not only the state prepared but also the unwanted deviations from the desired state, which constitute feedback to the experiment on how to better achieve a higher-fidelity preparation over many iterations.
 This variational state preparation is practical from a sample-complexity point of view when the underlying state has some efficient representation; in other words, an exponential number of degrees of freedom need not be learned.
 This is precisely the case in many condensed-matter contexts, where typical states exhibit entanglement structures that are well captured by tensor networks~\cite{AreaReview}.